virt-do/vm-device/README.md

 Creating a new `IoManager` is easy by calling `IoManager::new()` without any configuration.
-Internally the manager stores devices as trait objects wrapped in `Arc`’s, therefore if the device implements `MutDevicePio` or `MutDeviceMmio`, then it must be wrapped in a `Mutex`.
-The crate contains automatic implementation of `DevicePio for Mutex<T> where T: MutDevicePio` and `DeviceMmio for Mutex<T> where T: MutDeviceMmio` but only for the Mutex type in the standard library.
+Internally the manager stores devices as trait objects wrapped in `Arc`’s, therefore if the device implements `MutDevicePio` or `MutVirtioMmioDevice`, then it must be wrapped in a `Mutex`.
+The crate contains automatic implementation of `DevicePio for Mutex<T> where T: MutDevicePio` and `VirtioMmioDevice for Mutex<T> where T: MutVirtioMmioDevice` but only for the Mutex type in the standard library.
 For any other `Mutex` type from 3rd party crates the blanket implementation must be done by the user.